trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 ## Buy some wine!

-Now you can see on **Trading** menu the **Wine catalogue** submenu, click on it.
+Now you can see on Trading menu the **Wine catalogue** submenu, click **Trading**.

 ![buy.png](/images/buy.png)

-As you are connected with the default administrator you can see your own unique offer on the market
+While you are connected with the administrator account you can see the offer in the marketplace page.

-- Disconnect from your user and connect with another account that has enough tez to buy the bottle
+1. Disconnect from your user and connect with another account that has enough tez to buy the bottle
-- The buyer can see that Alice is selling a bottle
+2. The buyer can see that Alice is selling a bottle
-- Buy the bottle by clicking on the **BUY** button
+3. Buy the bottle by clicking on the **BUY** button
-- Once confirmed, the offer is removed from the market
+4. Once confirmed, the offer is removed from the market
-- Click on **Sell bottle** sub menu
+5. Click on **Sell bottle** sub menu
-- You are now the owner of this bottle, you can resell it at your own price, etc ...
+6. You are now the owner of this bottle, you can resell it at your own price, etc ...

 ## Summary

-You created an NFT collection marketplace from the Ligo library, now you can buy and sell NFTs at your own price.
+You created an NFT collection marketplace from the Ligo library.
+Now, you can buy and sell NFTs at your own price.

 This concludes the NFT training!

 In the next lesson, you will see another kind of NFT called **single asset**.
 Instead of creating _X_ token types, you will be allowed to create only 1 token*id 0, on the other side, you can mint a quantity \_n* of this token.